 Website Privacy Notice

-We take the privacy of those who visit this website seriously and we aim to be transparent about our processing of personal information.
-This page explains what information we collect about you, and what we do with it, as well as giving you additional information to help you exercise your rights.
+Design Works Studios LLC takes the privacy of those who visit this website seriously and we aim to be transparent about our processing of personal information.
+This page explains what information we collect about you when you visit and interact with our website www.designworksgaming.com and any other website we offer that directly links to this Policy (“Website”), what we do with such information, and additional information to help you exercise your rights.

 Emails and contact details